Vyral/ben-garrison-blog/_posts/2016-10-20-your-maplewoodsouth-orange-market-update.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: satbIWON7lk
+youtube_code: kKUxZxhjDAg
 ---

 {% include youtube.html %}

 Whenever people ask me how the current real estate market is, I tell them that the straight-board answer really depends on which town you live in or which town you’re looking to buy in.
-That being said, **all the New Jersey towns with direct train access to New York City generally are in a really strong market right now.&nbsp;**
+That being said, **all the New Jersey towns with direct train access to New York City generally are in a really strong market right now.**

 In Maplewood, sales are currently running about 10% ahead of where they were this time last year.
 Inventory is about 40% lower than it was this time last year.
 Our current inventory—which is the amount of time it would take to sell all the listings on the market—is about 1.9 months.
-This basically translates into a strong seller’s market.&nbsp;
+This basically translates into a strong seller’s market.

 {% include pullquote.html %}